youngcet/shared_preferences_wrapper/README.md

 - **AES**
 - **Salsa20**

-### <span style="color:red">DEPRICATED</span>
+### <span style="color:red">DEPRECATED</span>
-This method of setting the encryption has been depricated and is no longer supported.
+This method of setting the encryption has been deprecated and is no longer supported.
 Please refer to the sections below this section for a new way of implementing encryption.

 - **setEncryptionKey(String key)**: Sets an encryption key to encrypt and decrypt sensitive data stored in shared preferences. **CURRENTLY ONLY STRINGS ARE SUPPORTED.** This means that when the key is set, it will be applied to only String data types when adding and retrieving strings.
 ```dart